 Some combinations of settings may not be appropriate (for example, specifying duplex printing on transparencies).
 If you specify an inappropriate combination of settings, no error message appears.

-- 1 From Configure, choose RIP > PS settings.

-- 2 Specify settings for the options.
+- 1 From Configure, choose RIP > PS settings. - 2 Specify settings for the options.

-- 3 Save your changes.

 For information about PostScript settings, see Configuration and Setup, which is part of the user documentation set.

 Configure PCL settings